The-Mech-Minds/WRO26_Future-Engineers_TMM/README.md

    - Motor driver STBY: GPIO24 - PIN 18
    - Steering servo signal: GPIO18 - PIN 12
    - Ground: GND - 6 (or another GND pin)
+   - GPIO18 is now free (previously the steering servo signal) - steering is handled by the Arduino Uno instead (section 4.4).
+Servo signal is now on Arduino pin D9, not a Pi GPIO pin.

 9. Design decisions & Iteration
-   This section document the reasoning behind the current configuration, what was tried, what failed, and why the final values were chosed. (see /src for the tested scripts referenced below).
+   [This section document the reasoning behind the current configuration, what was tried, what failed, and why the final values were chosed. (see /src for the tested scripts referenced below).]
 - **Motor direction mapping.** Initial GPIO-level testing (AIN1=1/AIN2=0) drove the robot backward relative to its physical chassis orientation.
 Rather than rewire the driver board, the fix was applied in software: the verified physical-forward mapping is (AIN1=0, AIN2=1, BIN1=1, BIN2=0).
 (All later test scripts and the autonomous program use this corrected mapping, any future script must match it or the robot will reverse its intended direction).
 - **Steering calibration.** Earlier pulse values (Right=700, center=1000, left=1300) pushed the servo close to it mechanical end stops, risking gear strain and inconsistent centering.
 The values were pulled in to (right=850, center=1000, left=1150), a deliberately softer range that keeps the servo within safe mechanical travel while still producing a usable steering angle.
 - **GPIO Library choice**. lgpio was chosen over the legacy pigpio daemon because Raspberry Pi OS Trixie does not reliably support the gipio background daemon this project would otherwise depend on. lgpio needs no daemon and matches the current OS.
 - **Servo idle state**. lgpio.tx_servo(h, servo, 0) stops pulse output, it does not command a 0° angle.
 Every test and the main program explicitly re-centers the servo (steer_center) before cutting the pulse, so the wheels don't default to an unpredictable angle when the program exits.
 - **Startup sequencing**.
 The autonomous program centers the steering servo and waits before enabling STBY and driving the motors, so the robot never lurches or steers hard immediately after power-on.
-  ##
+- **Steering moved from the Pi to a dedicated Arduino Uno**.
+Driving the servo directly from the Pi (via lgpio's software-generated PWM) caused visible jitter, and the servo would fail to hold a commanded steering angle, drifting back toward straight.
+  - The cause: lgpio generates servo pulses in software, sharing the same CPU that is simultaneously running the camera/OpenCV loop - when frame processing gets CPU-intensive, pulse timing to the servo becomes irregular, which the servo interprets as an unstable signal.
+  - The fix: steering was offloaded to an Arduino Uno, which has a dedicated hardware timer for generating PWM signals that is not affected by anything else the microcontroller is doing.
+The Pi now sends steering commands to the Arduino over USB serial instead of generating the servo pulse itself; the Arduino's onboard timer produces a stable, jitter-free signal regardless of camera-processing load.
+Motor control (which does not need microsecond-precision timing the way servo position does) remains on the Pi's GPIO as before.

   9. Autonomous Driving Strategy
       The current implimintation: